iusiel/iusiel.github.io/docs/random-things.md

 activeLink: random

 posts:
+    - title: SYBAG continuation and other various updates
+      date: 2023-08-07
+      summary: Progress on the SYBAG project.
+Also updates about unrelated things
+      link: /sybag-continuation-various-updates

     - title: SYBAG Project is underway
       date: 2023-06-19
       summary: I have started developing "Should you buy a game"